SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/gmail-bigquery.md

 * <clientEmail>
 * <tokenURL>
 * <dataLocation>

-* User can find <projectId>, <privateKey>, <clientEmail> and <tokenURL> from the Google Cloud Console.
+* User can find <projectId>, <privateKey>, <clientEmail> and <tokenURL> from the Google Cloud Console
 * BigQuery DataSetId  = <datasetId>
 * BigQuery DataSet Location  = <dataLocation>
-* Default value of startTime is "24 Hours ago", user can change it later.
+* Default value of startTime is "24 Hours ago", user can change it later